cloe-org/cloelib/README.md

 | NA    | [HMCode2020emu](https://github.com/MariaTsedrik/HMcode2020Emu.git)       | NA                       |

 We do not provide installation support for `PBJ` and `class`.

 Furthermore, it requires the installation of `pyinstrument` for the time profiling.
+It's an optional dependency and is not installed with the main cloelib package.

 ---